MystenLabs/sui-stack-messaging-sdk/Installation.md

 # Installation

 > [!NOTE]
 > The SDK is not yet published to npm.
-Follow the manual installation steps below.
+Until that's available, follow the manual installation steps below.

-## Option 1: Install from Tarball (Recommended)
+## Option 1: Install using tarball (Recommended)

 1. **Clone and build the SDK:**